Research Patient Data Registry (RPDR)

 In order to use the RPDR, a person must first become registered in the RPDR system.
 Registration is handled differently for faculty vs. non-faculty members.

 - A faculty member is defined as an attending physician or other research staff (such as a PhD or nurse researcher) who has a title of Instructor, Associate Professor, Assistant Professor, Professor, or Lecturer at the Harvard Medical School (HMS).
-In addition, in order to become an RPDR user, the HMS user must be affiliated with either the MGH or BWH.
+In addition, in order to become an RPDR user, the HMS user must be affiliated with a Partners institution.
 Faculty members can self-register to become a Faculty Sponsor in the RPDR.

 - A non-faculty member must be registered by their Faculty Sponsors.
 There is no exception to this rule.
 The Faculty Sponsor can add non-faculty members into their RPDR work groups.